 - Applicant is admitted to the graduate program.

 - After completion of at least 8 credits, the student develops a project proposal.
 The proposal is reviewed and approved by a project committee.
-The Approval of Thesis or Project Proposal (GR-2 Form) is submitted to the Office of Graduate Studies on the student’s behalf.

 - The student files an Application for Graduation with the Registrar’s Office through the Student Information System (SIS).
 The application must be completed and submitted to the Office of the Registrar prior to November 1 for fall semester graduates and April 1 for spring and summer semester graduates.

 - A professional project presentation takes place.
 Filing the Approval of Thesis Defense or Project Presentation (GR-4 Form) with the Graduate Studies Office indicates satisfactory completion of the professional project and presentation.

 - Graduate receives diploma.

 It is important for Applied Leadership for Teaching and Learning students to select a thesis/project committee early.
 The program chair or an adviser for the student’s degree program normally assists in this process.